odow/SDDP.jl/docs/src/guides/simulate_using_a_different_sampling_scheme.md

-# Simulate using a different sampling scheme
+# How to simulate using a different sampling scheme

 ```@meta
 DocTestSetup = quote